ramajorgie/JsonXAPLE/README.md

-# xmple code for get and post
+# xmple code for get and post  in APP js